 When storing away your Christmas decorations, it’s best to use stackable clear plastic containers as it saves space while keeping your decorations visible.
 They also hold up better than cardboard boxes and tape as it’s sturdier – no worries about the box breaking.
 Cardboard boxes also absorb moisture over time, encouraging mildew, mould and insects.

 Psst!
-Check out our new clear collapsible storage box collection that’s great for saving storeroom space!
+Check out our clear collapsible storage box collection that’s great for saving storeroom space!
 Collapse it when your Christmas decorations are up and unfold it when you’re storing your decoration away.

 However, if you prefer keeping your items out of sight, you can opt for opaque containers.
 Just remember to label them so that you’ll remember what’s inside!

-Tip: Fill up the empty spaces with shredded paper or packing peanuts so that everything is secure and won’t break if the box jostled around.
+Tip: Fill up the empty spaces with shredded paper or packing peanuts so that everything is secure and won’t break if the box is jostled around.

 10. Make an inventory list as you pack